Los Ángeles (album): Critical reception

 Los Ángeles was met with critical acclaim from music critics.
 Spanish magazine Rockdelux called it "one of the most intense and sweeping debuts of recent times", with critic Juan Monge complimenting its mix of tradition and avant-garde.
 AllMusic's Mariano Prunes highly commended Rosalía's vocals, writing that "her instrument is a tornado capable of sweeping away any cultural or language barriers", while noting that "she does not accomplish this with sheer volume or vocal histrionics, but by reaching almost unbearable levels of intensity and expression."
 He concluded that Los Ángeles "signals the appearance of a major talent in both the flamenco and the world music scene."
 Writing for MondoSonoro, Yeray S. Iborra felt that with Los Ángeles, Rosalía "is posited as the contemporary cantaora who has better understood the current times", noting the difference between the album and her "more American" collaboration with C. Tangana.
+Pitchfork called it an "intimate understanding of the flamenco canon through an aesthetic closer to minimalist indie rock".

 Flamenco specialists

 In an El Confidencial article, musician and investigator Pedro Lópeh criticized the album, particularly Refree's arrangements, deeming them "artificial" and "wearisome".
 His views coincided with those of Silvia Cruz, another flamenco specialist.
 She explained: "I also insist on talking about Refree because the criticisms are always aimed against her and rarely if ever against him, when he is the producer and primary author of this album.
 I do not think Los Ángeles does any harm to flamenco, but it is a decontextualized product.
 Apart from the lyrics, I do not hear anything in it that evokes the history of flamenco, its roots or its hallmarks.
 For that reason, it does not seem to me a groundbreaking or revolutionary work and if it has come to save anything, it is the music industry, not flamenco."
 ABC's Alberto García Reyes told eldiario.es that while he does not consider Los Ángeles to be "an aberration", he feels Rosalía is not suited to the genre.
 He said: "Rosalía does not sing badly, but in flamenco she does not fit much.
 She is a very respectful girl, who has not come barging in to invent a revolution.
 She is not hurting anyone and has not proclaimed herself master of anything."
 He was also critical of the album's promotional campaign, arguing that it hailed the unworthy image of Rosalía as "the great revolution of flamenco".